-In my last post, I said that if you want to be a consistently profitable trader, you need to stay away from trading indicators, fundamental news, and black-box systems.
+In my last post, I said if you want to be a consistently profitable trader, you need to stay away from trading indicators, fundamental news, and signal services.

 If you missed it, here’s the lesson: Why most retail traders fail and how you can avoid it